FWihler/web_scraping/README.md

-# web_scraping was made on this page https://scrapepark.org/courses/spanish/ this web page was created for learning purpouses.
+# web_scraping  https://scrapepark.org/courses/spanish/ this web page was created for learning purpouses.